halioti2/Charney_Alec/docs/backend-implementation.md

 ---

 ## Next Steps
-- Finalize the polling hook in `DashboardContext` and share the API (data + `refetchTransactions`).
+- Complete Phase 1A/1B tasks, then finalize the polling hook in `DashboardContext` and share the API (data + `refetchTransactions`).
 - Audit `supabase/schema.sql` (and pending migrations) so it matches the tables referenced by this plan; add or rename tables as needed before enabling listeners.
 - Coordinate with backend (Ethan) on Supabase RPC signatures for transactions and payouts and document any required PostgREST policies for Realtime access.
-- Update the track context packs with the staged timeline and pointers to this file.
+- Update the track context packs with the phased timeline and pointers to this file / `docs/parse-pdf-user-journey.md`.
-- Schedule cross-track testing once Stage 1 is complete to verify the manual refresh path and the single Realtime subscription lifecycle.
+- Schedule cross-track testing once Phase 1B is complete to verify the manual refresh path and the single Realtime subscription lifecycle.

 ### Caveats (MVP RLS + Realtime)